Reciprocal Reward Influence Encourages Cooperation From Self-Interested Agents

 The amount of influence that a Reciprocator is able to exert in a single time step is heavily environment-dependent, so that it may not always be possible to immediately reciprocate previous influences.
 To encourage reciprocation over extended timescales, we continuously accumulate a measure of net influence over sequences of actions.
-We draw inspiration from the ``debit'' mechanism $D_i$ used by approximate Markov tit-for-tat \citep[amTFT]{lerer_maintaining_2018} to accumulate the advantage $A$ gained by an opponent $i$ compared to a cooperative counterfactual baseline, which they compute by recursively summing $A$ at every timestep.
+We draw inspiration from the ``debit'' tally used by approximate Markov tit-for-tat \citep[amTFT]{lerer_maintaining_2018}, which tracks the cumulative advantage gained by an opponent compared to a fully cooperative baseline policy known \textit{a priori}.

 Extending this idea to our framework, we sum agent $i$'s influence $VI^{\boldsymbol \pi}_{i|rc}$ on the Reciprocator's expected return at each timestep rather than its own.
-However, using influence in only one direction as motivation for reciprocation can lead to continuous punishment or rewarding without a way to settle the score.
+Using influence in only one direction as motivation for reciprocation can lead to continuous punishment or rewarding without a way to settle the score.
 To mitigate this, we also accumulate the net influence $VI^{\boldsymbol \pi}_{rc|i}$ in the opposite direction and subtract it from the influence balance at every timestep as a way to ``pay off'' the balance, limiting the degree to which reciprocation is rewarded.
 Formally, we define the influence balance $B_{rc|i}(t)$ maintained by a Reciprocator $rc$ with another agent $i$ at time $t$ as